francoisminh/Hackintosh-EliteDesk-800-G3-Mini-65W/README.md

 >> Wireless LAN : Replaced Intel M.2 Combo Card with M.2 Combo Card for Lenovo Y50-70 with Broadcom Chipset BCM94352Z NGFF 802.11ac Wifi + Bluetooth

+## Known Issues
+Conexant CX20632 requires VoodooHDA.kext which is incompatible with HDMI Audio.
+If you wish to use HDMI Audio output replace VoodooHDA.kext with AppleALC.kext and inject audio channel 11
+Skylake Sleep issue cause reboot on wake.
+Disable sleep in Engergy Settings.

 ## Installation
 ### Important Note :
 This guide isn't a Vanilla install guide since I couldn't get the BCM94352Z to work with kexts installed on the EFI partition